Burger line Burger line Burger line

 Volume:

-Diacylglycerol kinase (DGK or DAGK) is a family of enzymes that catalyzes the conversion of diacylglycerol (DAG) to phosphatidic acid (PA), utilizing ATP.
-In non-stimulated cells, DGK activity is low, allowing DAG to be used for glycerophospholipid biosynthesis, but on receptor activation of the phosphoinositide pathway, DGK activity increases, driving the conversion of DAG to PA.
-As both lipids are thought to function as bioactive lipid signaling molecules with distinct cellular targets, DGK therefore occupies an important position, effectively serving as a switch by terminating the signaling of one lipid while simultaneously activating signaling by another.
+Diacylglycerol kinase (DGK or DAGK) is an enzyme family that catalyzes the conversion of diacylglycerol (DAG) to phosphatidic acid (PA) by utilizing ATP.
+In non-stimulated cells, DGK activity remains low, allowing DAG to contribute to glycerophospholipid biosynthesis.
+However, upon receptor activation in the phosphoinositide pathway, DGK activity increases, driving the conversion of DAG to PA.
+Since both DAG and PA are considered bioactive lipid signaling molecules with distinct cellular targets, DGK plays a critical role in cellular signaling by acting as a regulatory switch, controlling the balance between diacylglycerol and phosphatidic acid, both of which are key bioactive lipids with distinct signaling functions.

-DGK is highly expressed in hepatocellular carcinoma and melanoma cells.
-DGK expression is involved in hepatocellular carcinoma progression and is a positive regulator of the proliferative activity of hepatocellular carcinoma through the Ras/Raf/MEK/ERK pathway.
-In melanoma cells, DGK positively regulates the tumor necrosis factor-α-dependent nuclear factor-κB (p65) activation via the protein kinase mediated Ser311 phosphorylation of p65.
-Therefore, the suppression of DGK activity is expected to inhibit the progression of these cancers.
-[1]
+DGK expression is notably high in cancer cells, particular in hepatocellular carcinoma and melanoma cells.
+In hepatocellular carcinoma, DGK is implicated in cancer progression and acts as a positive regulator of cell proliferation through the Ras/Raf/MEK/ERK pathway.
+In melanoma cells, DGK positively influences tumor necrosis factor-α-dependent activation of nuclear factor-κB (p65) via the protein kinase-mediated phosphorylation of p65 at Ser311.
+Consequently, inhibiting DGK activity is expected to impede the progression of these cancers [1].

 0 items in Cart